rhayes777/PyAutoFit/docs/api/analysis.rst

 Analysis
 ========

-The ``Analysis`` object is used to define the ``log_likelihood_function`` of your model-fitting problem, and acts as an interface between the data and the non-linear search.
+The ``Analysis`` object defines the ``log_likelihood_function`` of your model-fitting problem.

+It acts as an interface between the data, model and the non-linear search.

 **Examples / Tutorials:**